 A digital camera tripod is not a must in every shooting situation, but it has to have it if you want the highest image performance your camera can offer.

 I use a remote controller, it is much simple, and it is not expensive.

-It is perfectly fine to shoot landscapes without tripods, but think what a long exposure can give you: water and clouds start looking like veils, stars go looking like lines or spirals, traffic vehicle lights go in colorful lines, a subtle effect in night shoots.
+It is excellent to shoot landscapes without tripods, but think what a long exposure can give you: water and clouds start looking like veils, stars go looking like lines or spirals, traffic vehicle lights go in colorful lines, a subtle effect in night shoots.

 All of this can not be archived without a stabilizing tool.
 The digital camera tripod is a perfect, not expensive, gear that can secure and elevate your camera as needed.